 - Base price (0-5 hours inclusive of 5th hour) – 6 euros.

-- An additional Euro for every hour from the 6th to the 12th hour (inclusive of 12th hour) + base price.
+- An additional Euro for every hour from the 6th to the 12th hour (inclusive of the 12th hour) + base price.

 - From 13th hour onwards 0.50€ per hour + base price + 6-12 hour rate.